 To satisfy these requirements the Company has adopted policies to ensure that only proper transactions are entered into by the Company, that such transactions have proper management approval, that such transactions are properly accounted for in the books and records of the Company and that the reports and financial statements of the Company fairly and accurately reflect such transactions.
 All individuals having any responsibility for such functions must be familiar with the Company’s policies, accounting controls, procedures and records and must comply with their requirements.

 All financial reports and records, including timesheets, expense reports, commission reports, variance reports, income statements, etc., must be accurate, timely and prepared in accordance with applicable law.
 Employees are required to record transactions in the proper accounting period.
 Creating, or attempting to create, false income or delaying or prepaying invoices to meet budget goals is a violation of this Code.
 All estimates and accruals must be supported by appropriate documentation and be based on good faith judgment.

 The Company’s policy is to comply with all applicable financial reporting and accounting regulations applicable to the Company.
-If any employee or officer of the Company has concerns or complaints regarding questionable accounting or auditing matters of the Company, he or she is encouraged to submit those concerns or complaints (anonymously, confidentially or otherwise) to the Legal Department (which will, subject to its duties arising under applicable law, regulations and legal proceedings, treat such submissions confidentially).
+If any employee or officer of the Company has concerns or complaints regarding questionable accounting or auditing matters of the Company, he or she is encouraged to submit those concerns or complaints (anonymously, confidentially or otherwise) to the Legal & Risk Management Department (which will, subject to its duties arising under applicable law, regulations and legal proceedings, treat such submissions confidentially).